metatensor/metatrain/docs/src/concepts/fine-tuning.rst

 .. code-block::

-  pair_style metatomic [...other arguments...] variant finetune
+  pair_style metatomic model-ft.pt [...other arguments...] variant finetune

 Replace ``finetune`` with the name of your variant (the part after ``energy/`` in your training configuration).
 The syntax ``variant finetune`` tells LAMMPS to use